Sardinian engravers of 1900s century

 • Stanis Dessy

-Stanis Dessy (Arzana 1900 – Sassari 1986) was a prominent Sardinian artist of the twentieth century, renowned primarily as an engraver and woodcut artist, as well as a painter and sculptor.
-After studying in Cagliari and the Academy of Fine Arts in Rome, he developed a long artistic career during which he participated in important…
+Stanis Dessy (Arzana 1900 – Sassari 1986) was a prominent Sardinian artist of the 20th century, best known as an engraver and woodcut artist, as well as a painter and sculptor.
+After studying in Cagliari and at the Academy of Fine Arts in Rome, he pursued a long artistic career during which he participated in…

 • Giuseppe Biasi